Antoinette Frank: Relationship with Rogers LaCaze

+Kim Anh murders

+On the night of March 3–4, 1995, Frank and LaCaze visited the Kim Anh restaurant, a Vietnamese restaurant run by the Vu family, where Frank worked part-time as a security guard, two times to order food and drinks, with Frank stealing a front door key during this time.

+Frank and LaCaze returned for a third at around 2 a.m.
+The staff had become wary of Frank and her new companion, so one of the employees, Chau Vu, hid the money meant for business expenses away in the kitchen.
+Frank opened the front door with the stolen key and corralled Chau and her brother Quoc into the staff-only area.
+LaCaze snuck up on the present security guard, 25-year-old Ronnie Williams, a fellow NOPD officer and colleague of Frank, and fatally wounded him with three gunshots.
+Frank was distracted by this and lost sight of the two siblings, who hid in a walk-in cooler with a third employee.
+Frank and LaCaze subsequently questioned the two remaining employees, Chau and Quoc's 24-year-old sister Ha and 17-year-old brother Cuong, for the location of the restaurant's money.
+After recovering the cash, Frank killed the siblings with multiple gunshots and left with LaCaze after failing to locate the survivors.

+Quoc fled the building to call help while Chau stayed behind to wait for police.
+Frank returned shortly after, donning her police uniform and driving a police cruiser from her precinct, in an attempt to lure the survivors out and kill them before police backup showed up.
+Chau remained hidden until other officers arrived, to whom she identified Frank as one of the perpetrators.

-Eddie Rantz, the homicide detective who worked the case, believed Frank and Lacaze planned the robbery to get revenge on Williams.
+Eddie Rantz, the homicide detective who worked the case, believed Frank and LaCaze planned the robbery to get revenge on Williams.
 Frank believed Williams was shortchanging her on hours and pay at the Kim Anh, and wanted revenge.
-Rantz subsequently described Frank as the most cold-hearted person he'd ever encountered in three decades as an officer.
+Rantz subsequently described Frank as the most cold-hearted person he had ever encountered in three decades as an officer.
 Chau and Frank were questioned in detail while seated at different tables in the restaurant.
 Frank was arrested and charged with three counts of first degree murder.
-Lacaze was arrested and charged later that night.
-Frank was taken to police headquarters for additional questioning, where she later confessed to the crimes along with Lacaze.
+LaCaze was arrested and charged later that night.
+Frank was taken to police headquarters for additional questioning, where she later confessed to the crimes along with LaCaze.
 She was believed to be the first New Orleans police officer to have been charged with killing a fellow officer.